 If you’ve just purchased a new mobility scooter, one of your first concerns should be learning how to maintain your mobility scooter to ensure it lasts as long as possible.
+In this guide, we’ll cover some of the key points you need to know about taking care of your scooter year round.

 Mobility scooters are often a big investment, so keeping your scooter in top condition should be a priority – and thankfully, there are many small but effective things you can do to extend your scooters lifetime.
-Below, we’ve listed some of the key points you need to know about taking care of your scooter all year round.

-The majority of mobility scooters have two 12v batteries that can be recharged.
+The majority of mobility scooters have two 12V batteries that can be recharged.
 Typically, the battery on your mobility scooter should last for up to 2 or 3 years, but you do need to maintain it in order to extend its lifetime.

 A few key points to look after your scooter’s battery include: